Getting Started

 would build only the theme’s bundle.

-We’ve also chosen here to omit the externals definition from our theme’s build configuration.
-If you do wish to make use of WP core packages, you may include externals here as well; however, if your theme JS makes use purely of native DOM functionality or bundled npm packages, there is no strict need to specify these externals if they will not be used.
+here as well; however, if your theme JS makes use purely of native DOM functionality or bundled npm packages, there is no strict need to specify these externals if they will not be used.
 That’s your choice to make as the author of the bundle.

-With this new second configuration object in place, when we run npm run build we should see three bundles created: our admin-facing editor blocks, frontend-facing editor block styles & functionality, and finally our frontend theme scripts and styles.
+we should see three bundles created: our admin-facing editor blocks, frontend-facing editor block styles & functionality, and finally our frontend theme scripts and styles.

 Our production build configuration is complete!